withastro/roadmap/proposals/redirects.md

 In SSG mode this will call the destinations `getStaticPaths` method to get valid static paths.
 Those paths will be used to generate the HTML files for the redirects.

+## Routing priority

+Redirects will be given the same priority as file-system routing.
+This means that if there are conflicts, the same rules applies as with the file-system routes.
+For example, you could have a file system route `/src/pages/blog/contributing.astro` and a redirect route `/blog/[...slug]`.
+If these were both filesystem routes you would expect `contributing.astro` to be prioritized over the spread route.
+This is the case with redirects a well.

 ## Static generation

 Currently the static generation code throws for any non-200 response.
 With this change it will now accept any 3xx as a valid response codes.
 It will generate an HTML doc that looks like: